objcio/articles/2014-12-?-lldb-debugging.md

 	(lldb) frame info
 	frame #0: 0x000000010a53bcd4 DebuggerDance`main + 68 at main.m:17

-The reason that it is still on line 17 is because the `finish` command ran until the `return` of the `isEven()` function and then stopped immediately.
+The reason that it is still on line 17 is because the `finish` command ran until the `return` of the `isEven()` function, and then stopped immediately.
 Note that even though it is on line 17, it has already executed the line!

 #### Thread Return